Animal Welfare

 Doing what is right for our animals and the land we live on is the way we provide a great product and a sustainable life as a ranching family.

 We promote the instinctive behavior of our cattle -roaming and grazing-instead of inhibiting it.
 Our slow food approach to agriculture inarguably provides a better life for animals being raised for food production.
-We are certified by GAP (Global Animal Partnership), as a Level 4 ranch, the highest level achievable for cow/calf ranching.

 Bruce Ranch CSA 64 WEB.jpg